TzStrikerYT/bit-shop-front/README.md

-# Do it npm before run this project !!!
+# Do it "npm i" before run this project !!!

 # BitShopFront